Arch of Janus

 A long-awaited reopening

-Today the arch is surrounded by a fence and it is not accessible to the public, after the explosion of a car bomb in front of the nearby church of San Giorgio in Velabro, which took place on the night of July 27, 1993.
-Black crusts and stains disfigure the appearance of the ancient arch, the last monument of the Forum Boarium that remains unrestored.
+Following the 1993 explosion of a car bomb in front of the nearby church of San Giorgio in Velabro, the arch was surrounded by a fence and remained innaccessible to the public.
+Black crusts and stains disfigured the appearance of the ancient arch, the last monument of the Forum Boarium that remains unrestored.
 The Arch of Janus was included on the 2016 World Monuments Watch to highlight the opportunity to further elevate the visibility of the Forum Boarium through its restoration.
 Thanks to support from American Express, WMF is collaborating with the Superintendency for the Coliseum and the Central Archaeological Area to complete a study and carry out the complete restoration of the arch.
 The Arch of Janus will then join the nearby temples of Hercules and Portunus, which were included on the World Monuments Watch in 1996 and 2006, respectively, and have since been restored thanks to significant support from American Express, the Robert W. Wilson Challenge to Conserve our Heritage, and the Selz Foundation.
 WMF’s long-standing partnership with the Italian Ministry of Culture has brought back to public attention an important chapter in the life of ancient Rome.